San Jose State Spartans women's basketball: History

 The women's basketball program at San Jose State University, then San Jose Normal School, began in 1895.
 By 1968, San Jose State College established its first intercollegiate-sponsored women's basketball team that became formally established in the 1971–72 season with the Association of Intercollegiate Athletics for Women.

 Carolyn Lewis became head coach at San Jose State in 1974.
 In 1975, the women's basketball program offered its first scholarship.

-Sharon Chatman succeeded Lewis as head coach in 1976, the year the team joined the Northern California Athletic Conference.
+Sharon Chatman succeeded Lewis as head coach in 1976, the year the team joined the NorCal Conference.
 In Chatman's 10 seasons as head coach, she compiled a 143–121 record and led the Spartans to NorCal championships in 1978 and 1979 and the AIAW women's basketball tournament every year from 1978 to 1981.
 In 1982, San Jose State women's athletics programs moved from the AIAW to the National Collegiate Athletic Association (NCAA), and the women's basketball team moved from the NorCal Conference to the NorPac Conference.

 Chatman posted losing records during each of her final three seasons (1983–1986), and the team continued to post losing records throughout the six-season tenure of Tina Krah from 1986 to 1992 and coach Karen Smith's first season in 1992–93.
 Krah was 17–143 as head coach.
 San Jose State women's basketball joined the men's basketball program in the Pacific Coast Athletic Association (now the Big West Conference) in 1986, Krah's first season.
 In 1993–94, Karen Smith led the Spartans to their first winning season since 1982–83.
 This would be the only winning season in Karen Smith's tenure, during which San Jose State moved from the Big West to the Western Athletic Conference in 1996.

 Janice Richard replaced Smith in 1999, and the Spartans' next winning season would be in 2001–02 with a 17–11 record.
 Richard also led the Spartans to two straight winning seasons in 2004 and 2005.
 Lamisha Augustine became the first San Jose State women's basketball player drafted to the WNBA in April 2006, when the Sacramento Monarchs selected Augustine in the third round of the 2006 WNBA draft.
 In August 2006, Richard took a medical leave of absence to seek treatment for breast cancer.